 Driving at the Legal Limit (.08)

-Over the past decade, there have been a high number of campaigns to stop Drunk Driving.
+Over the past decade, there have been a high number of campaigns to stop drunk driving accidents.
 Many campaigns have focused on those who are severely intoxicated and yet still are allowed to get in their car and drive, putting themselves and others in harms way.
 However, research has shown that impairment begins long before a person reaches the blood alcohol concentration level necessary to be guilty of drunken driving, which in all 50 states means having a blood alcohol concentration (BAC) level of .08.
 Even more startling, is the how little it takes to for an average sized person to reach the legal blood alcohol concentration limit.
 For a 120-pound woman to reach a .08 BAC level, it only takes two drinks.
 For a 180-pound man can be at .08, it only takes four drinks.

 Before we move forward, it is important to define the term "drink."
 A drink is defined as either one shot of liquor or a five-ounce glass of wine or one beer, all of which contain the same amount of alcohol.
 So for an average size man, 5 feet 10 inches tall and 180 pounds, reaching a BAC of .08 is as simple as having two 12 oz glasses of beer.
 In other words, reaching a the legal limit or going above the limit is easy to do, even doing something as harmless as having dinner with friends or family one can easily exceed the legal limit to drive.